j-a-ryan/Collisions/README.md

 ## Some Salient Notes

 <b>Python devs</b> keen on particle physics and on the possibility of contributing, please reach out.
+There are more notes for you below, too.

 <b>Physicists</b> desiring an app for visualizing particle accelerator experiments, please download <a href="https://github.com/j-a-ryan/Collisions/releases">the latest version</a> and play with it.
 Click on the Help button to read the manaul.
 After getting the hang of what it does, if you would like a similar application be built, please tell me about your ideas at j dot a dot ryan at protonmail.
 I am a former software developer headed to the physics graduate program at ODU in the fall of 2026.
 I have just been given an at odu.edu address: jryan017.
 Use either.